piggybox/ai-toy-projects/README.md

-# Repo for various AI learning materials
+# An umbrella for toy AI projects